Autumn in the kitchen garden

 Where does the produce go?

-About 75% of produce from the kitchen garden goes to the kitchen at Winthrop's Cafe to be enjoyed by visitors.
-The rest is sold through potting shed next to the kitchen garden.
+About 75% of produce from the kitchen garden goes to the kitchen at Winthrop's café to be enjoyed by visitors.
 The squash is particularly useful for the soups and stews cooked by the team in the café.
+The rest is sold through the potting shed next to the kitchen garden.

-The seed guardian scheme is set up for the heritage seed library by Garden Organics.
+The seed guardian scheme is set up for the Heritage Seed Library by Garden Organics.
 They want to protect and save heritage varieties to keep them going and conserve them down the generations.
-Members of the heritage seed library can select 3-4 seeds per year that would be very difficult to obtain outside of membership.
-As a seed guardian we build up the stock every year of what the heritage seed library need more of.
+Members of the Heritage Seed Library can select three to four seeds per year that would be very difficult to obtain outside of membership.
+As a seed guardian we build up the stock every year that the Heritage Seed Library need more of.
 We grow some ‘orphan varieties’ with the sole purpose to get seed from them, not necessarily to harvest them.
-We’ll leave them to ripen on the plants and then pick, dry and send them off for the heritage seed library.
-In September we will be picking old peas and tomatoes and ‘pulping them’.
+We’ll leave the seeds to ripen on the plants and then pick, dry and send them off for the Heritage Seed Library.
+In September we will be picking old peas and tomatoes and ‘pulping them.’
 Part of the rotting process breaks down chemical inhibitors to make them more viable seeds, meaning they will germinate better.
 With the help of our volunteers we will be sifting through ‘fungal yuck’ to get these seeds to save the varieties for the future.